 Mann Region - The Australian Capital Territory and southern NSW

 Ms Lundy was appointed to the Board as a non-executive Director on 25 March 2015 to fill a casual vacancy and was elected as a non-executive director on 5 December 2015.
-She is the chair of the Data, Digital & Technology Committee and a member of the Policy & Advocacy Committee.
+She is a member of the Audit & Risk Management Committee and the Policy & Advocacy Committee.

 Ms Lundy retired as the Senator for the ACT on 24 March 2015, having been first elected to the Federal Parliament in 1996.
 She was re-elected at every subsequent general election.
 She served as the Federal Minister for Sport and Multicultural Affairs and Minister Assisting for Industry, Innovation and the Digital Economy in the Gillard/Rudd Government.

 She is heavily involved in a large number of community and sporting activities which reflect her broad range of interests.